623480/Zuii/README.md

 - which makes code readable and clean
 - JSX is not JS understandable language
 - so Babel will take care of transpiling of JSX to JS understandable language..
+- JSX will filter the malicious data !...